bxparks/rpn83p/README.md

 [HP-16C](https://en.wikipedia.org/wiki/HP-16C).

-The RPN83P is a flash application that consumes one page (16 kB) of flash memory.
+The RPN83P is a flash application that consumes 2 pages (32 kiB) of flash memory.
 Since it is stored in flash, it is preserved if the RAM is cleared.
 It consumes about 400 bytes of TI-OS RAM: 2 list variables named `REGS` and `STK`, and an appVar named `RPN83SAV`.